AaltoAsia/O-MI/JavaAgentDeveloperGuide.md

   }
 ```

-We have implemented all methods in original templatep.
+We have implemented all methods in original template.
 But because of using custom `"Update"`
 message as our way to implement main loop, we have to add it to handled messages.
 To handle
 receiving of `"Update"` we have to override Akka `UntypedActor`'s method `onReceive(Object message)`
 Because we want to keep handling other messages too, let's copy `JavaInternalAgent`'s implementation.

 We need to check type of received `message` to be able to cast it to correct type.
 For predefined
 `Start()`, `Stop()` and `Restart()` we want to call corresponding methods and tell the result to
-sender of message and tell which Actor answered.
+the sender of message and tell which Actor answered.

 For our custom `"Update"` message we want just run method `update`.